nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

 Before you start, if you want HTTPS, you need to set up certificates in ACM.

-The certificate needs to be verified by the DNS team by sending them the verification `cname`.
+The certificate needs to be verified by the DNS organisation by sending them the verification `cname`.
 On their end, they will verify the ownership, which in turn will update the status of the certificate to 'verified' in the ACM List of Certificates.